 If you suspect that your mother, father, or grandparent is being physically abused, sexually abused, emotionally abused, or financially exploited by his or her caregivers, or by other residents at the nursing home facility, our experienced nursing home abuse lawyers can step in to get help for your family while pursuing compensation and fighting for justice on your loved one’s behalf.
 Our aggressive, effective legal team has successfully helped numerous families file claims and lawsuits against nursing homes.
 We are prepared to work hard on your loved one’s behalf.

-To set up a free legal consultation about what to do if you suspect nursing home abuse, contact our law firm at (215) 666-7777.
+To set up a free legal consultation about what to do if you suspect nursing home abuse, contact our law firm.
 We may be able to help your loved one recover financial compensation, and even more importantly, hold the home accountable for the harm it has caused your family.